This post contains affiliate links for your convenience. View our full disclosure policy here.

 Winter is here and many of your students will come in wearing hats, mittens, and coats of all different colors!
 Today, I am going to share a fun math activity to practice patterns using colored mittens with your students.
-This Winter Mittens Color Pattern Activity can be used as a whole group lesson or in an early finisher bin.
+This FREE Winter Mittens Color Pattern Activity can be used as a whole group lesson or in an early finisher bin.
 It also makes a great, easy-prep addition to your winter math centers!

 Winter Mittens Color Pattern Activity

 Patterns may seem like an easy skill to teach, as some children start learning how to identify patterns when they are about 3 or 4 years old.
 However, you will probably be teaching some students about patterns for the first time in Kindergarten.

 When teaching patterns you should use a variety of different ways to make patterns, such as shapes, colors, numbers, or movement.

 These colored mitten pattern cards are perfect for your students to practice two pattern skills: identifying a pattern and continuing a pattern.

 In this free download, you will find 14 pattern cards with various colored mittens and 2 recording sheet options.